EngineersNeedArt/Anna-Analog-Computer/Anna INT Pixie/README.md

 ## Integration Speed

 Unlike the other **“Anna”** modules, the integrators have a kind of *speed* associated with them—the speed of integration.
-The value of the input resistors contribute to determine the speed of integration as does the size of the capacitor in the op-amp feedback circuits.
+The value of the input resistors and the size of the capacitor in the op-amp feedback circuits contribute to determine the speed of integration.

 It was found that some simulations, like *Lunar Lander* for example, preferred a slower integration time—to allow the player to react to their descending spacecraft.
 Other simulations, such as a mass on a spring, felt more realistic with a faster integrator.